ARTS-Laboratory/Paper-2026-FPGA-Deployable-Approximate-Topological-Framework/README.md

 Repository for the 2026 SMASIS paper "FPGA-deployable Approximate Topological Framework for Low-latency Change-point Detection in PCB Shock and Vibration Response."
 This repo includes three main folders:
 * **HLS:** High-Level Synthesis (HLS) implementation used to evaluate FPGA deployment feasibility of the proposed Fast-TDA framework.
-* **code:** MATLAB implementation of the Fast-TDA algorithm, supporting datasets, and a video demonstrating the ellipse-fitting process over time.
+* **code:** MATLAB implementation of the Fast-TDA algorithm and supporting datasets.
 * **mathematics:** Detailed mathematical derivations and theoretical development of the Fast-TDA framework.
 * **media:** Supplemental media.